rxse/java-data-driven-sample/README.md

 * Make sure JDK is installed
 * Open Ranorex Webtestit
 * Click "Open sample project"
-* Choose "Java - Demoshop"
+* Choose "Java - Data-driven sample"
 * Choose a folder to clone into and confirm
 * The newest version will be cloned and opened